telerik/ajax-docs/api/client/Telerik.Web.UI.RadSearchBox.md

 #### Returns

-`integer` The time in milliseconds before a request is initiated by the control after the user enters a keystroke.
+`Number` The time in milliseconds before a request is initiated by the control after the user enters a keystroke.

 ### get_searchContext